Retopia/Evolutionary-Boids/README.md

 # Evolutionary-Boids
 ![Project View ](https://i.imgur.com/T1bRKV5.png)
 This is my first major project in Python and was inspired by the work of Professor Daniel Shiffman.
-The graphics of this project is done with PyGame, and the UI elements are done using PyGame-Widgets
+The graphics of this project is done with Pygame, and the UI elements are done using Pygame-Widgets

 ## Project Explanation